core-laboratories/payto/docs/scheme.md

 ### Pass

 The PAYTO URI scheme is designed to be flexible and extensible.
 It allows for the inclusion of additional parameters to support various payment types and use-cases.
 The scheme is intended to be used in a wide range of applications, including web browsers, mobile apps, and other software that handles payments.
-For this purposes you can define the payment instruction with some of the possibilities:
+For these purposes, you can define the payment instruction with some of the possibilities:

 - Company name (`org`) - 25 characters max
 - Item name (`item`) - 40 characters max